The Layoff Guide

 Am I Eligible for Unemployment in Connecticut?

-• You must be unemployed through no fault of your own
+• You separated from your Connecticut job through no fault of your own

-• You must be able and available to work
+• You are physically able and available for full-time Connecticut work

-How to File for Unemployment in Connecticut — Step by Step
+How to File for Unemployment in Connecticut, Step by Step

 1. 1Visit the Connecticut DOL website to file online